|

 The Oxford English Dictionary first mentions the word “toffee” in 1825.

-The origins of the word toffee are not certain.
+The origin of the word toffee is not certain.
 Some believe it to be a form of the word “tafia,” a West Indies rum distilled from molasses.

 But follow the trail after that, and the descriptions get confusing, as you’ll see in the next section, “The Difference.”